hasinhayder/hydra/README.md

 **API Payload & Response**

-You can send a Form Multipart or a JSON payload like this
+You can send a Form Multipart or a JSON payload like this.

 ```json
 {